Diya (lamp): Worship and prayers

 Lit diyas that are placed before deities during prayer in temples and then used to bless worshippers is referred to as an arati.

 A similar lamp called a butter lamp is used in Tibetan Buddhist offerings as well.

 Hindu rituals

 Birth: The lighting of diya is also part of the Hindu religion rituals related to birth.

+Arti (आरती) or Arati (आरति) is a Hindu ritual employed in worship, part of a puja, in which light (from a flame lit using camphor, ghee or oil) is ritually waved for the veneration of deities.
+Arti also refers to the songs sung in praise of the deity, when the light is being offered.
+Sikhs also perform arti in the form of arti kirtan which involves only devotional singing but Nihang Sikhs specifically perform arti which uses light as well.

 Types

 In terms of the choice of material, the kiln fired earthenware lamps followed by the metallic lamps with multiple wicks, mostly of brass known as Samai, are the most common, though other materials are also used such as patravali floating lamp made from leaves or permanent lamps made of stones.

 In terms of wick design, diyas with one wick are most common, followed by the two wick style, but other variations such as four, five or seven wick lamps are also made.

 In terms of overall lamps design, the ornamental lamps come in various designs.
 The iconic Nachiarkoil lamp, also known as "Annam lamp", is produced exclusively in by the Pather (Kammalar) community in Nachiyar Koil of Tamil Nadu.

+Diya lamps appear in many forms, the most common being humble kiln-fired earthenware, while more ornate versions are crafted in brass with multiple wicks (two, four, five or even seven) or made from leaves/flotation or stone for permanent use.